 Romantic Weekend Getaways in Ontario

-When planning a romantic getaway in Ontario, there’s an abundance of options to choose between.
+When planning a romantic getaway in Ontario, there are many options to choose between.
 To make it easier, I’ve selected some excellent destinations for couples to visit at varying times of the year.

 It would be a crime not to include Niagara Falls on a weekend getaway.
 Long associated with romance, Niagara Falls is a famous destination for honeymooners on vacation.
 It’s also the perfect place to visit on a weekend trip.